traumedy/Video-Download/README.md

 The "List formats" button can be used to list the available formats for a single URL.
 In `Format selection` you can specify `Raw format string` and enter the `ID` shown for a format to download that specific format.
+Blue links in the format list can be clicked on to select those formats in the format selection settings.

 ## Notes